-We have always welcomed students from other schools into the 6th form and they find it easy to make new friends and to fit in.
+We warmly welcome students from other schools into the 6th form and they consistently report that they find it easy to make new friends and to fit in.

 "What are the staff like at St. Louis?"

 Our well-qualified, experienced staff are friendly, helpful and approachable.